DPIRD-DMA/blog/docs/_posts/2024-01-10-Mapping-the-Coverage-Extent-of-Sentinel-2.md

 ### Installation and Usage

 Setting up the tool is simple.
 Ensure Python is installed, then install the required dependencies via pip.
-The tool can then be cloned and run locally or on the Planetary Computer Hub, with optional arguments for start and end years, and the desired output raster resolution.
+The tool can then be git cloned and run locally or on the Planetary Computer Hub, with optional arguments for start and end years, and the desired output raster resolution.

 Basic usage example:
 {% highlight python %}